MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-macos-with-intune.md

 ---
 # required metadata

-title: Configure macOS Enterprise SSO plug-in in Microsoft Intune
+title: Configure macOS Enterprise SSO plug-in
-description: Learn more about the Microsoft Enterprise SSO plug-in in Microsoft Intune.
+description: Learn more about the Microsoft Enterprise SSO plug-in.
 Add or create an macOS device profile using the Microsoft Enterprise SSO plug-in in Microsoft Intune, Jamf Pro, and other MDM solution providers.
 keywords:
 author: TBC
 ms.author: alessanc